-6.6 Formal Dinners
+6.7 Formal Dinners

-Formal Dinners are held 6-9 times per year and are an opportunity for the College to meet in a corporate capacity for fellowship and intellectual stimulation.
+Formal Dinners are held 6-10 times per year and are an opportunity for the College to meet in a corporate capacity for fellowship and intellectual stimulation.
+At the end of the academic year there is a Valedictory Dinner.